osarath265/solid-principles/README.md

 # solid-principles

-This repo is not intended for implementation detail , but to understand the concept of each solid principle applied in Java Solid principles are
+This repo is not intended for implementation detail , but to understand the concept of each solid principle applied in Java.

+Solid principles are

 1 Single Responsibility Principle